MW55/Natrix/README.md

 # Natter-Pipeline

 Natter is an open-source bioinformatics pipeline for the preprocessing of raw sequencing data.
 The need for a scalable, reproducible workflow for the processing of environmental amplicon data led to the development of Natter.
 It is divided into quality assessment, read assembly, dereplication, chimera detection, split-sample merging, OTU-generation and taxonomic assessment.
 The pipeline is written in [Snakemake](https://snakemake.readthedocs.io), a workflow management engine for the development of data analysis workflows.
 Snakemake ensures reproducibility of a workflow by automatically deploying dependencies of workflow steps (rules) and scales seamlessly to different computing environments like servers, computer clusters or cloud services.
-While it was only tested with 16S and 18S amplicon data, it should also work for different kinds of sequencing data.
+While Natter was only tested with 16S and 18S amplicon data, it should also work for different kinds of sequencing data.
 The pipeline contains seperate rules for each step of the pipeline and each rule that has additional dependencies has a seperate [conda](https://conda.io/) environment that will be automatically created when starting the pipeline for the first time.
 The encapsulation of rules and their dependencies allows for hassle-free sharing of rules between workflows.

 ![DAG of an example workflow](documentation/images/example_dag.png) *DAG of an example workflow: each node represents a rule instance to be executed.
 The direction of each edge represents the order in which the rules are executed.
 Disjoint paths in the DAG can be executed in parallel.
 Below is a schematic representation of the main steps of the pipeline, the color coding represents which rules belong to which main step.*